festeraeb/SonarSniffer/CESAROPS_ASSESSMENT.md

 Now pair it with SonarSniffer's sonar detection capabilities, and you have something nobody else has built: **A complete SAR platform combining prediction + verification**.

-**For the Rosa:** You now have a tool to narrow the search grid.
-The 10-15 mile offshore zone can be broken into CESAROPS-predicted zones, then systematically scanned with sonar.
-Find it, give closure, improve the tool for next case.
+**For missing vessel cases:** You now have a tool to narrow the search grid.
+Predicted zones can be broken into CESAROPS-validated areas, then systematically scanned with sonar.
+Finding vessels improves the tool for next case and provides closure.

 That's how you build something great - one real case at a time.